psitool/psitool/README.md

 and have downloaded target images (see `psi-wm-downloader` utility help section below), then you can use the main binary to generate a 100% blind remote-viewing target.

+Completed targets are stored in `~/.psitool_completed_targets.yaml` by default, but you can point at any path.
+Comment them out if you want to reuse those targets, or pass `--reuse-targets` as an argument to reuse all of them.

+    The 100% free and open-source Remote Viewing toolset.

     Usage: psi-target-pool [OPTIONS]

     Options:
       -v, --verbose                        verbose logging (debug logs)
       -q, --quiet                          quiet logging (warn+ logs)
-      -f...                                how much to frontload, none by default (pass -f for 1 level of frontloading, -ff for 2, -fff for 3...)
+      -r, --reuse-targets                  reuse all targets, even if they're already completed -f...                                how much to frontload, none by default (pass -f for 1 level of frontloading, -ff for 2, -fff for 3...)
-      -s, --skip-open                      dont open the target after -c, --config <CONFIG>                the config with the target pools [default: ~/.psitool.yaml] -p, --pools <POOLS>                  the named target pool to read from (included unless excluded via label) -i, --include-label <INCLUDE_LABEL>  the target pools to read from, including this label -x, --exclude-label <EXCLUDE_LABEL>  the target pools to read from, EXCLUDING this label
+      -s, --skip-open                      dont open the target after -c, --config <CONFIG>                the config with the target pools [default: ~/.psitool.yaml] -C, --completed <COMPLETED>          the yaml config with a list of completed targets (used to cache what you RV'd already) [default: ~/.psitool_completed_targets.yaml]
+      -p, --pools <POOLS>                  the named target pool to read from (included unless excluded via label) -i, --include-label <INCLUDE_LABEL>  the target pools to read from, including this label -x, --exclude-label <EXCLUDE_LABEL>  the target pools to read from, EXCLUDING this label